 Smallpox and mpox are both part of the Orthopoxvirus genus, so they’re caused by similar but distinct viruses.
 Thanks to effective vaccines, smallpox was eradicated (is no longer a circulating disease) by 1980.
 Smallpox was very contagious and spread more easily than mpox.
 Mpox symptoms are similar to smallpox, but milder.

 A note from Cleveland Clinic

-The last two years have been incredibly challenging — the COVID-19 pandemic changed so much about the way we lived and worked.
-Now, just as we’re starting to ease back into regular life, we’re hearing a lot of media stories about monkeypox as an emerging threat.
-But monkeypox is a rare disease.
-It’s spread through close contact like kissing and sex, though we’re still learning about how monkeypox spreads in humans.
+The last few years have been incredibly challenging — the COVID-19 pandemic changed so much about the way we lived and worked.
+Now, just as we’re starting to ease back into regular life, we’re hearing media stories about mpox as an emerging threat.
+But mpox is a rare disease.
+It’s spread through close contact, like kissing and sex, but we’re still learning about how mpox spreads in humans.